nus-cs2030s/2223-s2/docs/labs/lab3-question.md

 ## Queueing at The Counters

+The Bank has now decided to streamline its operations and change all counters to be either withdrawal or deposit counters.
+At these counters, customers can only

-Despite adding an entrance queue, the Bank is still losing customers.
-With CNY coming, the Bank decided to rearrange the layout and make some space for queues at the counters.
+In addition, the Bank decided to rearrange the layout and make some space for queues at the counters.
 With that, customers can now wait at individual counters.

 In this lab, we will modify the simulation to add a counter queue to each counter.
 If all the counters are busy when a customer arrives, the customer will join a queue and wait.
 When a counter becomes available, the customer at the front of the queue will proceed to the counter for service.
 Each counter queue has a maximum queue length of $L$.
 If every counter queue has reached its maximum capacity of $L$, then an arriving customer has to wait at the entrance queue.